Comparing learning design software vs documents

 Is there a free version of Coursensu?

-What if I have documents already?
+What if I have design documents already?

 While a documents offers a lot of flexibility, this can also become a limitation.
 Eventually you'll find your office tools have hit a limit in collaboration, pedagogic depth or how to reuse great design ideas.
 We took all that, and more, and made Coursensu.

-My document is not 'limited!'
+Our documents are not 'limited!'
 Why so negative?!

 Can I integrate my document-created designs?